-Hence, it is not a difficult task for me to read a piece of text and write what I think about it but this is not the main goal of this blog.
+Hence, it is not a difficult task for me to read a piece of text and write what I think about it, but this is not the primary goal of this Blog.
 Moreover, any personal opinion (mine or any other person) – it is just a bunch of thoughts.
-Only Tech Nation Visa Panel makes the final decision and only people who are members of this Panel are entitled to make any official comments.
-Or immigration advisors, who are authorized by OISC.
+Only Tech Nation Visa Panel makes the final decision, and only people who are members of this Panel are entitled to make any official comments.
+Or immigration advisors, who are authorised by OISC.

-At the same time, sometimes it happens and I write my humble opinion about obvious problems in the personal statements to the authors.
-I have decided to publish some of my answers (with respect to the privacy and confidential information) in order to repeat the main bullet points of Personal Statement for Tier 1 Exceptional Talent visa.
-That’s why more people, who, maybe, will not have time to dig deeper into my old posts will keep their eye on this important things.
+At the same time, sometimes it happens, and I write my humble opinion about apparent problems in the personal statements to the authors.
+I have decided to publish some of my answers (concerning the privacy and confidential information) to repeat the main bullet points of Personal Statement for Tier 1 Exceptional Talent visa.
+That’s why more people, who, maybe, will not have time to dig deeper into my old posts will keep their eye on these critical things.

 However, firstly, I still recommend to read my previous articles about Personal Statement:

 - Personal Statement for Tier 1 Exceptional Talent UK Visa in details

 - How to Write Personal Statement

 - Five must do’s in your Personal Statement

 Secondly, you can read samples of Personal Statements in Talent Visa app.
 They will provide you with a general feel of what you need to write about and what you need to avoid.
 As of November 2018, I put two examples of Personal Statements there – one for Tech Route and the other – for Business Route applicants.